Up to 60% off sofas & mattresses — limited‑time deals.

 Bonded leather vs faux leather sofa

-Bonded leather is a composite; faux leather is typically a coated textile.
-Compare warranties carefully, and don’t assume either will age like full-grain leather.
+Bonded leather is a composite made with leather fibers and binders, while faux leather is usually a coated textile.
+Check the warranty and care rules carefully instead of assuming either one will age like real leather.

 Best faux leather sofa for pets

-Reduce snag points: fewer seams, tighter paneling, smoother surfaces.
-If claws hook and pull, prioritize tougher coatings and darker colors that hide fine scuffs.
+Look for fewer seams, tighter upholstery, and smoother surfaces.
+If claws tend to hook and pull, tougher coatings and darker colors usually do a better job hiding fine scuffs.

 How to stop faux leather peeling